 “Looking at the Stars”: Irish Art at the University of Notre Dame

-The exhibition will also include a selection of donated photographs by Alen MacWeeney.
-Born in Dublin in 1939, the photographer established a worldwide reputation when he chronicled the native itinerants of Ireland known as Travellers, and their music.
+The exhibition will also include selected gifts to the Museum of photographs by Alen MacWeeney.
+Born in Dublin in 1939, the photographer established a worldwide reputation when he chronicled the native itinerants of Ireland known as the Travellers.
 The artist’s genre studies in the chapels and pubs of Dublin, and his country landscapes, possess a mood of poetic evocation.
-Also included in the exhibition are MacWeeney’s photographs of O’Neill house in Southwestern County Kerry.
-Approximately fifty photographs, ranging in date from 1965 to 2015, will be shown.
-A supporting website has been created to access audio recordings by MacWeeney during his travels. http://publications.snitemuseum.org/irish/
+Also included in the exhibition are MacWeeney’s photographs of O’Neill House in Southwestern County Kerry.
+Approximately fifty-five photographs, ranging in date from 1965 to 2015, will be shown.

 Additionally, important collections from the Museum, including a celebrated group of James Barry (1741–1806) prints, and substantial holdings in the Hesburgh Library’s Special Collections, will be featured.
 These gems and others currently held by the university are cause for celebration and pride with the addition of the Keough and the MacWeeney gifts.